 What Can Your ISP See?

 Typically, your ISP is the medium through which you can access the internet.
 Hence, it has access to everything you do online.
-But there’s more – your ISP can detect your location.
+But there’s more — your ISP can detect your location, which most privacy enthusiasts don’t like.

-Specific countries have enacted legal instruments compelling ISPs to record users’ data to enhance their marketing strategies and promote the government’s investigative activities.
+Another thing to note is that some specific countries have made legal laws that compel ISPs to record users’ data.
+They do this to enhance their marketing strategies and promote the government’s investigative activities.

 Examine the table below if you’re unsure of the categories of information that your ISP can access.
 We’ve provided a rundown of the data your ISP can access.